Glenferrie railway station

-Glenferrie railway station is a commuter railway station on the Alamein, Belgrave and Lilydale lines, which are all part of the Melbourne railway network.
+Glenferrie station is a railway station operated by Metro Trains Melbourne on the Alamein, Belgrave and Lilydale lines, which are part of the Melbourne rail network.
 It serves the eastern suburb of Hawthorn, in Melbourne, Victoria, Australia.
 Glenferrie station is an elevated structure premium station, featuring three platforms, an island platform with two faces and one side platform.
-It opened in 3 April 1882, with the current station provided in 1963.
-The station is listed on the Victorian Heritage Register.
+The first station opened on 3 April 1882, with the current station built in 1916.
+The station was added to the Victorian Heritage Register on 20 August 1982 in recognition of its historic and architectural significance.

 Initially opened as Glenferrie Road, the station was given its current name of Glenferrie on 1 September 1882, seven months after services began.
 Much of the station's current traffic serves the nearby Hawthorn campus of the Swinburne University of Technology.

 History

 Glenferrie station opened on 3 April 1882, when the railway line from Hawthorn was extended to Camberwell.
-The station is named after nearby Glenferrie Road, itself named after a property which was purchased by solicitor Peter Ferrie in 1840, who later named the property Glen Ferrie.
+The station is named after the adjacent Glenferrie Road, itself named after a property which was purchased by solicitor Peter Ferrie in 1840, who later named the property Glen Ferrie.

-In 1963, a third line was provided between Hawthorn and Camberwell.
-These works included a new up platform (Platform 1), with Platform 2 becoming a bi-directional platform.
+In 1916, as part of an extensive grade separation scheme between Hawthorn and Camberwell, a new elevated station was built.
+It had an allowance for a future set of tracks and another rail bridge to the south.
+The station was designed by the Victorian Railway's architect Edward Ballard under the Department's Chief Architect J W Hardy, and included shops on Glenferrie Road and utilised walkways on either side for access.
+The extra track was added in 1963, with the up platform becoming an island, and the centre track becoming bi-directional for express services.
+The station features red brick and stucco facades punctuated by arches, switchback ramps up to the platforms, and the island platform has a very wide canopy.
+Auburn Station was built at the same time and is almost identical, and both were added to the Victorian Heritage Register in 1982.

 On 26 February 1996, Glenferrie was upgraded to a premium station.